 Employees wishing to contribute to their HSA Plan must re-enroll each year, but account balances will remain from year to year.

 Enrollment (Payroll Deduction) Form

-Employees wishing to create or make changes to their contributions throughout the plan year may submit a HSA Payroll Deduction Form to the Benefits office via email to firstname.lastname@example.org, or fax to Shelli Brown at (314) 977-1785.
+Employees wishing to create or make changes to their contributions throughout the plan year may submit an HSA contribution change event in Workday.

-In order to receive employer contribution funds as a newly hired employee or during the open enrollment period, please note that in addition to making a plan year election via the "New Hire Menu" or the open enrollment portal located in the mySLU's Banner Self-Service, the creation of an Optum Healthbank account is required so that funds are deposited on schedule.
+In order to receive employer contribution funds as a newly hired employee or during the open enrollment period, please note that in addition to making a plan year election via the "New Hire Menu" or Open Enrollment, the creation of an Optum Healthbank account is required so that funds are deposited on schedule.
 Please refer to the HSA Optum Bank Online Enrollment to ensure that the opening of an HSA personal savings account is completed.